Gentry: Hierarchical structure of Feudal Japan

 Emperor Meiji abolished the samurai's right to be the only armed force in favor of a more modern, Western-style, conscripted army in 1873.
 Samurai became Shizoku (士族), but the right to wear a katana in public was eventually abolished along with the right to execute commoners who paid them disrespect.

 In defining how a modern Japan should be, members of the Meiji government decided to follow in the footsteps of the United Kingdom and Germany, basing the country on the concept of noblesse oblige.
 Samurai were not to be a political force under the new order.
-The difference between the Japanese and European feudal systems was that European feudalism was grounded in Roman legal structure, while Japan feudalism had Chinese Confucian morality as its basis.
+The difference between the Japanese and European feudal systems was that European feudalism was grounded in Roman legal structure while Japan feudalism had Chinese Confucian morality as its basis.

 Korea

 Korean monarchy and the native ruling upper class existed in Korea until the end of the Japanese occupation.
 The system concerning the nobility is roughly the same as that of the Chinese nobility.

 As the monastical orders did during Europe's Dark Ages, the Buddhist monks became the purveyors and guardians of Korea's literary traditions while documenting Korea's written history and legacies from the Silla period to the end of the Goryeo dynasty.
-Korean Buddhist monks also developed and used the first movable metal type printing presses in history—some 500 years before Gutenberg—to print ancient Buddhist texts.
+Korean Buddhist monks also developed and used the first movable metal type printing presses in history—some 500 years before Johannes Gutenberg—to print ancient Buddhist texts.
 Buddhist monks also engaged in record keeping, food storage and distribution, as well as the ability to exercise power by influencing the Goryeo royal court.

+Ottoman Middle East

+In the Ottoman Middle East, the gentry consisted of notables, or a'yan.
+The a'yan consisted of two groups: urban and rural gentries.
+Urban elites were traditionally made of city-dwelling merchants (tujjar), clerics ('ulema), ashraf, military officers, and governmental functionaries.
+The rural notability's ranks included rural sheikhs and village or clan mukhtars.
+Most notables originated in, and belonged to, the fellahin (peasantry) class, forming a lower-echelon land-owning gentry in the Empire's post-Tanzimat countryside and emergent towns.
+In Palestine, rural notables form the majority of Palestinian elites, although certainly not the richest.
+Rural notables took advantage of changing legal, administrative and political conditions, and global economic realities, to achieve ascendancy using households, marriage alliances and networks of patronage.
+Over all, they played a leading role in the development of modern Palestine and other countries well into the late 20th century.